Unlinked monotone regression: Convergence Rates of the Minimum Contrast Estimator

-Finally, we note that the same proofs also apply to the case of a supersmooth noise distribution.
-In this case, Assumption \ref{assm:A4:Phi-smoothness} should be replaced by the following. \begin{assumption}{A4'} The distribution function $\Phi_\epsilon$ is absolutely continuous with even (zero-symmetric) ordinary supersmooth density $f_\epsilon$ in the sense that
+The main arguments used above for an ordinary smooth noise continue to apply to the supersmooth case.
+In this setting, Assumption \ref{assm:A4:Phi-smoothness} should be replaced by the following one. \begin{assumption}{A4'} The distribution function $\Phi_\epsilon$ is absolutely continuous with a $0$-mean supersmooth density $f_\epsilon$ in the sense that

 as $\vert t \vert \to \infty$, for some $\alpha > 0, \beta > 0$ and constants $d_0 > 0, d_1 > 0$. \end{assumption}